AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 An External state abstraction is one declared with an ``option_list``
    that includes the External ``option`` (see :ref:`external_state`).

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.4 SS External state abstraction needs to have an External option in its option_list

 #.
 A state abstraction which is declared with an ``option_list`` that includes
    a Part_Of ``name_value_option`` indicates that it is a constituent (see :ref:`state_refinement`) exclusively of the state abstraction